locchh/llm-playground/notebooks/Language_Recognition/legacy/readme.md

 ```
-📦 Source Code + Data  (Existing legacy systems and artifacts)
+📦 [Source Code + Data]  (Existing legacy systems and artifacts)
         ↓
         🔍 Discovery   (Discover the codebase to gain insights)
         🤖 Use LLMs to summarize modules, extract entry points, and generate system maps
         ↓
 💡 [Insight]  (Observations about business logic, data use, and structure)
         ↓
        🧠 Understand  (Understand codebase to identify potential features)
-        ↓
        🤖 Use AI to detect business rules, identify anomalies, and suggest patterns
        🤖 Ask LLMs to explain functions and generate flowcharts or call graphs
         ↓
 🎯 [Target Feature] + 📚 [Knowledge]
         ↓
         🔍 Search + Retrieve  (Identify the business feature to modernize + Locate related code and data assets)
        🤖 Use AI to map business goals to code segments using embeddings or semantic search
        🤖 Use vector search + LLM agents to find relevant code, tables, and logic paths
         ↓
 🧩 [Related Code] + 💡 [Insight] + 📚 [Knowledge]
         ↓
        🧠 Reverse Engineering  (Analyze and understand legacy logic)
        🤖 Generate contextual summaries for each component using AI
        🤖 Use AI to simulate code execution, convert to pseudocode, or suggest modern equivalents
        🤖 Extract requirements from legacy logic using AI and verify consistency with business goals
         ↓
 📄 [Requirements]  (Define modern system requirements)
         ↓
 👨‍💻 Developer  (Build implementation plan (tasks, risks, milestones)
         ↓
+       🛠️ Rebuild
        🤖 AI assistant suggests task breakdowns, estimates effort, and highlights risk hotspots
-        ↓
-🛠️ Rebuild
-        ↓
        🤖 Use AI pair programming and code transformation tools for assisted rewriting
         ↓
        ✅ Test + Validate
-        ↓
       🤖 Generate test cases, predict missing coverage, and validate edge cases
         ↓
 🚀 [Modern Code]
-        ↓
-   🤖 Continuously review code quality and suggest improvements post-migration
 ```

 | Target Level               | Description                                                   | Example                             |